Excluded power graphs of groups: Introduction

-To further refine the information provided by the power graph of a group and to isolate certain of its edges, we exclude edges that arise from certain powers of elements.
+In this paper we introduce another variation of the power graph of a group.
+We refine the information provided by the power graph of a group and to isolate certain of its edges by excluding edges that arise from certain powers of elements.